Nigerian chess master Tunde Onakoya broke the Guinness World Record by playing 60 hours in Times Square.

 In Image: Tunde Onakoya shares a moment of connection with supporters, blending the intensity of the chess marathon with the joy of community and cultural celebration.

-The money earned during the marathon will be used specifically to increase chess’s popularity in Africa’s impoverished areas.
-With the funds, Onakoya intends to establish further chess academies in impoverished areas of Nigeria and other African nations.
-These academies will provide kids the chance to learn chess, hone their critical thinking abilities, and get an education that may lead to better opportunities in the future.
+Proceeds from the marathon will bring more chess to under-resourced regions of Africa.
+With the funds, Onakoya intends to establish additional chess academies in impoverished communities in Nigeria and other African countries.
+These academies will teach children how to play chess and develop their critical thinking skills and some even provide an education that could lead to a better tomorrow.

-A life characterized by tenacity, Onakoya’s trip to Times Square and his effort to shatter the Guinness World Record are the most recent episode.
-Onakoya, who was born and reared in Nigeria, had many difficulties as a child, including restricted access to high-quality education.
-Chess, on the other hand, gave him comfort and strength and taught him important lessons about patience, strategy, and perseverance.
+A life marked by grit, Onakoya’s trek to Times Square and his shot at the Guinness World Record marks the latest chapter.
+As a child, Onakoya, who grew up in Nigeria, faced several obstacles, including restricted access to quality education.
+Chess, in contrast, had given him solace and strength and had instilled in him important lessons about patience, strategy and persistence.

-The adventure of Onakoya is far from over.
-He plans to use the money earned from the marathon to further develop Chess in Slums Africa, enabling more kids to play and equipping them with the resources they need for success.
-His is an inspiring tale of perseverance, optimism, and “it is possible to do great things from a small place.”
+The journey for Onakoya has only just begun.
+He wants to use the money from the Marathon to fund Chess in Slums Africa so more children can participate and be provided with what they need to excel.
+He is a story of resilience, optimism and “it is possible to do great things from a small place.”

 Leave a Comment